 The suspension of payments and associated interest offers an opportunity to use what you would normally pay to create more financial stability.
 Consider deploying those funds in the following order:

-- Invest for other goals: If you have adequate emergency savings, aren’t trying to pay down debt and are confident in your financial stability, the recent market downturn could offer a good opportunity to invest for long-term financial goals.
+Invest for other goals: If you have adequate emergency savings, aren’t trying to pay down debt and are confident in your financial stability.
+Investing the money for retirement, education or other financial goals may be beneficial.

-- Loan servicers aren’t permitted to report any negative credit events on your credit report for not paying during this period.
+Loan servicers aren’t permitted to report any negative credit events on your credit report for not paying during this period.
 However, credit reporting mistakes are routinely made, so it’s a good idea to check your credit report.
+Individuals can refer to the Federal Student Loan Servicers website for FAQs or for contact information regarding deferment or forbearance.

 Private Student Loans

-- Additionally, many private lenders are providing assistance programs to help borrowers impacted by coronavirus.
+If you don't have an FFEL loan, many private lenders are providing assistance programs to help borrowers affected by the pandemic.
 However, the specific details around the programs vary, and interest may continue to accrue.
 We recommend you contact your loan servicer to determine what options may be available to you.